freeverseio/laos-examples/README.md

 ## Obtain tokens from the faucet

+To get started, either use:
+* LAOS Mainnet, with public RPC node at https://rpc.laos.laosfoundation.io
+* LAOS Sigma Testnet, with public RPC node at https://rpc.laossigma.laosfoundation.io'

-To send write transactions to the LAOS network, the sender needs to own a minimal amount of funds.
-Please use [this faucet](https://testnet.apps.laosnetwork.io/faucet) if needed.
+If using the testnet, please use [this faucet](https://testnet.apps.laosnetwork.io/faucet) to obtain testnet tokens if needed.

 ## Set up the `.env` file

 Rename the `example.env` file to `.env`, and fill in the three fields:
-* The private key field must start with `0x...`, and the corresponding account must have acquired tokens from the faucet.
+* The private key field must start with `0x...`, and the corresponding account must have tokens of the corresponding network.
 This field is required.
-* The examples use [Pinata](https://www.pinata.cloud/) to upload and store data in IPFS.
-To use the `ipfs-uploader.js` example, either use your Pinata API key or create a free Pinata account to get one.
+* The `ipfs-uploader.js` example uses [Pinata](https://www.pinata.cloud/) to upload and store data in IPFS.
+Either use your Pinata API key or create a free Pinata account to get one.
 Paste the key and secret in the fields in the .env file.
-If you are minting using IPFS addresses from different source, you need not fill in these fields.
+If you are minting using IPFS addresses from a different source, you need not fill in these fields.

 ## Run the scripts